Join us! We are always happy to hear from interested undergraduate and graduate students.

 Assistant Professor

 I am curious about how physiological mechanisms enable fish and other animals to withstand environmental challenge.
 I am particularlly excited to explore how organisms' physiological performance changes across body size, life-stages, and between the 'lab' and field animals.
-On my free time, I love to stay active, hike, stare into the water to find animals, and try new things like pottery, and gardening!
+On my free time, I love to stay active, hike, bike, stare into the water to find animals, and try new things like pottery (also meet my dog Cora!).

 No matching items